- Why Research

 Goal: To understand the role of diet during adolescence and early adulthood and how it relates to future breast cancer risk.

 Impact: Dr. Kensler has shown that young people who eat a pro-inflammatory diet are at greater risk of developing breast cancer later in life.
 In contrast, those who ate an anti-inflammatory diet had a lower risk.
-These studies could identify new ways to reduce the likelihood of developing the disease through healthy dietary changes made in the earlier stages of life.
+His BCRF research is focused on identifying new ways to reduce the likelihood of developing the disease through healthy dietary changes made in the earlier stages of life.

-What’s next: Dr. Kensler will examine whether inflammation and estrogen-related dietary patterns are associated with menstrual cycle characteristics, breast density, and benign breast disease—factors known to increase breast cancer risk.
+What’s next: Dr. Kensler and his colleagues will examine whether inflammation and estrogen-related dietary patterns are associated with menstrual cycle characteristics and breast density—factors known to increase breast cancer risk.

 While adult diet and breast cancer risk has been extensively studied, few clear associations have been identified.
 However, the effects of lifestyle factors such as diet can begin early in life, so adulthood may not be the important period in a woman’s life for her diet to affect her breast cancer risk.
-Dr. Kensler’s work is advancing the understanding of the association between adolescent diet and breast cancer risk factors—an area of research that has received little attention.
+Dr. Kensler is conducting studies that build on our understanding of the association between adolescent diet and breast cancer risk factors—an area of research that has received little attention.

 Full Research Summary